 Whilst the Swinton Estate has endeavoured to comply with the guidelines and regulations set out for the coronavirus, due to the very nature of it being a highly contagious disease and a pandemic, we cannot be held accountable should customers be exposed to persons unknown to us as having COVID-19 and therefore agrees that they cannot pursue any claims against the company relating to coronavirus.

-I acknowledge that the measures implemented by Swinton Estate to mitigate the transmission of COVID-19 place personal responsibility on me for adhering to the requirements including, but not limited to, those relating to social distancing, personal hygiene, testing and reporting health issues in accordance with government guidelines.
-I accept that these provisions are required to protect the health and wellbeing of me, me family, fellow Guests and Team Members at Swinton Estate.
+Customer Commitment: I acknowledge that the measures implemented by Swinton Estate to mitigate the transmission of COVID-19 place personal responsibility on me for adhering to the requirements including, but not limited to, those relating to social distancing, personal hygiene, testing and reporting health issues in accordance with government guidelines.
+I accept that these provisions are required to protect the health and wellbeing of me, my family, fellow Guests and Team Members at Swinton Estate.
 I understand that failure to comply with any of these requirements is a serious matter and may result in me being requested to leave the Swinton Estate.